markdingo/cslb/README.md

 No server-side changes are required to use cslb - apart for possibly dispensing with your server-side load-balancers!
 You can even use cslb-enabled applications on third-party services with appropriate DNS finagling.
-It's also possible to use cslb in conjunction with an existing server-side load-balancer deployment by making the load-balancers targets in an SRV RR.
+It's also possible to use cslb in conjunction with an existing server-side load-balancer deployment by placing the load-balancers targets in an SRV RR.

 ### Active Health Checks